 I have a Ph.D. in the Complex Networks & Systems track of Informatics from the School of Informatics, Computing & Engineering at Indiana University (IN, USA).
 My PhD advisor was Prof. Luis M. Rocha.
 I am currently a post-doctoral researcher at Instituto Gulbenkian de Ciência, a life sciences institute in Oeiras, Portugal.
 My current work involves the application of complexity science methods to genetic networks, aiming at uncovering genes responsible for human diseases.
-I also maintain an affiliation with IU, where I work as a liaison among three labs, assisting PIs in all phrases of an R01 NIH grant.
+I also maintain an affiliation with IU, where I work as a liaison among three labs, assisting PIs in all phases of an R01 NIH grant.
 I also have a Masters of Business Administration and a Bachelor in Management Information Systems from the Universidade Regional de Blumenau (FURB), in Brazil.
 I co-taught the classes Introduction to Informatics at IU; and General Systems Theory, Management Information Systems, and Foundations in Information Systems at FURB as a substitute professor.
 At the time I also managed the Technology Development & Transfer Laboratory (LDTT) from the School of Systems and Computing at FURB where I managed the development of a city-wide solution of electronic health records.
 I have authored papers in Complex Networks and Systems, Computational Intelligence & Computational Social Science; and papers and book chapters in Business Intelligence.

 keywords: #HumanHealth, #ComplexSystems, #ComplexNetworks, #ComputationSocialScience, #ComputationalIntelligence, #MachineLearning.